Elite Rheumatology and Arthritis Center, operates under the legal business name Sunshine Specialty Healthcare LLC

 Frequently Asked Questions

-1. What are trigger point and joint injections, and how do they help?
+1. What exactly are these injections, and how do they help?

-5. Are there risks or side effects I should know about?
+5. Are there any risks or side effects I should worry about?